 The DSL or another member of staff (who the child feels more comfortable talking to) will discuss future actions and support with the child.
-This discussion will take into account the views of the child as well as balancing what are considered to be appropriate actions for responding to the incident.
+This discussion will consider the views of the child as well as balancing what are appropriate actions for responding to the incident.